-- ▼ standing offer prices (these are the default prices for customers who haven't taken up a market offer) - most common prices by number of customers (noting that the most common prices are often based on offers no longer available in the month of reporting), and - ▼ lowest generally available market offer prices.
+- standing offer prices (these are the default prices for customers who haven't taken up a market offer) - most common prices by number of customers (noting that the most common prices are often based on offers no longer available in the month of reporting), and - lowest generally available market offer prices.

-Seventeen retailers responded to our information request, covering more than 98% of the small customer market.
-Retailers provided prices for residential and small business customers and for each network area in NSW as at June 2015, June 2016 and in most cases July 2016.
+Eighteen retailers responded to our information request, covering more than 98% of the small customer market.
+Retailers provided prices for residential and small business customers and for each network area in NSW as at June 2015, June 2016, and September 2016.